PLAYER-SOURCED JUMP SHOTS

 The Roofgrip Jump Shot - Clamps Down on Athleticism

-The roofgrip is bad for the jump of the jump shot and bad for the release of the jump shot too.
+The roofgrip is bad for the jump of the jump shot and bad for the release of the jump shot.
 The roofgrip exerts downward pressure against the jump and the release.
-The compressed, awkward and unathletic roofgrip shooting stance looks like the very embodiment of downward pressure.
-The roofgrip jump shot has squashed the offensive potential of Al Horford and all of the other players who use the roofgrip.
+The compressed, awkward and unathletic roofgrip shooting stance simultaneously applies downward pressure and resists upward thrust, which is directly opposed to the dynamic of the jump shot.
+The roofgrip jump shot has squashed the offensive potential of Al Horford and all of the other unfortunate roofgrip jumpshooters.
 But Horford’s story stands out because he is a legitimate big man talent.
 It is a mystery why Horford’s athlete within somehow gave way to the compressed anti-athleticism that is the roofgrip jump shot.
-But it is also a fact.
+But it is also an observable fact.
 On the plus side, Horford’s roofgrip jump shot has given him a serviceable though klutzy 3-point shot.
 On the minus side, Horford’s roofgrip jump shot has left him without an athletic and attacking post-up jump shot.

 P.J.
 Tucker